RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 to attack their opponent; the election process instead concentrating on the

-unions and private citizens) but the candidate would not be allowed to endorse
+citizens) but the candidate would not be allowed to endorse or promote a particular

-or promote a particular party's political platform.
+party's political platform.

 Third, money would not be a factor in this election.
 Both primary winners would

-thereby eliminating affluence as an advantage.
+eliminating affluence as an advantage.

 Finally, the election itself would be held on the first Sunday in November when

-voting would be done via the internet (with registered voters being assigned
+It is expected most voting would be done via the internet (with registered voters

-and only on the day of the election) though polling stations will still be available.
+be accepted once and only on the day of the election) though polling stations

-This would greatly speed up the process by practically eliminating troublesome
+will still be available.
+This would greatly speed up the process by practically

-long lines at polling stations-a huge boon to civilization already.
+boon to civilization already.

 I imagine many readers imagine I'd also suggest eliminating the electoral college